 Scroll up to check out multi-region listings like Vanish, Aclipse Campervans, Procamp, Escape Campervans, Indie Campers, Outdoorsy, RVShare, Vancation, GoCamp, and RVezy.

-Alaska and Hawaii Campervan Rentals
+Alaska and Hawaii Van Rental Companies

-Happy Camper Vans
+Happy Vans

-• Locations: Fairbanks, AK
+• Pick-up Locations: Fairbanks, AK

 • Price range: $145–$165 per night